exercism/ruby/exercises/concept/last-will/.docs/hints.md

 ## General

-- Do not change the code in the families' namespaces.
+- The code provided in the family namespaces should be considered as a "given" and not modified.
 - Do not copy the values into your code, call the methods.

 ## 1. Take your seat in front of the families and lay out your papers